Raidriar796/NixOS-Resonite-Headless/README.md

 3. Test the config by running:
    - `sudo nixos-rebuild test`

-4. Rebuild and restart the system with the following:
+4. If there are no issues, rebuild the system with the following:
-   - `sudo nixos-rebuild boot`
+   - `sudo nixos-rebuild switch`

-   - `sudo reboot -h now`

 ### Download and run the headless client